 Joined Board of Directors 2017

 When Alyssa served on the United Way “Out of the Rain” Council to End Homelessness, the council was focused mostly on chronic adult homelessness.
-During a United Way meeting, YouthCare’s CEO Melinda Giovengo arrived as a guest speaker to speak about YouthCare and youth homelessness, especially as it relates to preventing chronic adult homelessness.
-Inspired by Melinda’s words, Alyssa began volunteering at ROOTS and YouthCare, which led her to explore how she could further help.
+During a United Way meeting, YouthCare presented about youth homelessness, especially as it relates to preventing chronic adult homelessness.
+Inspired by YouthCare’s words, Alyssa began volunteering at ROOTS and YouthCare, which led her to explore how she could further help.
 With 10 years of experience as a licensed architect specialized in multi-family housing and working at Bellwether Housing in affordable housing development, Alyssa was referred to join the YouthCare Real Estate Committee, which led to an invitation to join the Board.
 She has since expanded her real estate experience to work in commercial real estate and continues to consult on the Real Estate Committee and Board of Directors.
 When she is not volunteering, Alyssa enjoys hanging out with her husband and three-year-old daughter, running, skiing, hiking, and camping.

 Erin Coomer (she/her/hers)